e4drcf/ewizardjs-docs/docs/documentation/Settings.md

   }
 }
 ```
-The survey's settings are similar to the edetailer settings, so there is no reason to describe them.
+The survey's settings are similar to edetailer settings, so there is no reason to describe them.